znamlab/2p-preprocess/README.md

 run all other functions and start jobs which call the suite2p part of the pipeline.

 The suite2p compatible version, which requires **python < 3.10**.
-It should work with `pip install -e ".[dev]"` but has not been tested.
+It should work with `pip install -e ".[suite2p]"` but has not been tested.
 The last working install was:

 ## Going around suite2p limitation for old python